|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 |Kruger National Park – Mpumalanga|

-After our morning game drive and breakfast we make our way to the Nkomazi Private Game Reserve, arriving in time for lunch and your afternoon/evening game drive.
-The Komati Tented Lodge defines an 'Out of African' styled tented accommodation with all five star amenities on offer.
+After breakfast we make our way to the Nkomazi Private Game Reserve, arriving in time for lunch and your afternoon/evening game drive.
+The Komati Tented Lodge defines an ’Out of African’ styled tented accommodation with all five-star amenities on offer.
 Guests will experience not only the quietness and solitude, but a sumptuous comfort that basks in the sense of the age-old life of Africa.
-Each tent has an extra large king size bed, comfort cooling/heating and en-suite shower with an outdoor bath, and private expansive teak sun decks with a plunge pool.
+Each tent has a large king size bed, comfort cooling/heating and en-suite shower with an outdoor bath, and private expansive teak sun decks with a plunge pool.
 Meandering pathways lead to the main tent where traditional fare can be enjoyed at your own leisure, while a treatment at the River Retreat will rejuvenate and relax - doing its small part to restore the delicate balance of all living things.
 Relax in comfort and African style among wildlife of diverse habitats along the clear streams of the Komati River.

 |Nkomazi Private Game Reserve – Komati Tented Camp|

 This morning after our game drive and breakfast we depart the Komati Tented Lodge for the Ghost Mountain Inn in Mkuze where we overnight, arriving in the late afternoon.
-At the foot of the legendary Ghost Mountain lies the privately owned Ghost Mountain Inn, a perfect setting for taking time out to relax and experience the charms of Africa in comfort and style.
+At the foot of the legendary Ghost Mountain lies the Ghost Mountain Inn, a perfect setting for taking time out to relax and experience the charms of Africa in comfort and style.
+The remainder of the afternoon is yours to enjoy.

 |Ghost Mountain Inn, Mkuze|

-We then make our way to the Hilltop Camp.
-The accommodation here is in a brick under thatch chalet, each bedroom with its own private bathroom/wash-basin and toilet.
-Each chalet is also equipped with a fridge.
+After this game reserve visit and proceed to the Hluhluwe/Umfolozi Park where we would spend the next night at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/washbasin and toilet.
+These chalets are also equipped with a fridge.

 |Hilltop Camp, Hluhluwe iMfolozi Park|

-This morning, more game viewing follows as we leave the Hluhluwe iMfolozi Park to board a boat for a two hour cruise on the lake in this proclaimed World Heritage Site.
-Here you are guaranteed to see hippos, and a very good chance of seeing crocodiles and a vast array of bird-life.
+This morning after breakfast we depart for St. Lucia where we will board a boat for a two-hour cruise on the lake in this proclaimed World Heritage Site.
+Here you are guaranteed to see hippos, with a very good chance of seeing crocodiles and a vast array of birdlife.

 The iSimangaliso Wetland Park has both one of the largest estuary systems in Africa and the continent's southernmost coral reefs.
 In granting it World Heritage status in 1999, the World Heritage Committee noted the park's "exceptional biodiversity, including some 521 bird species".
 Situated on the central Zululand coast of KwaZulu-Natal, the park is made up of 13 adjoining protected areas with a total size of 234 566 hectares.
 Its remarkable biodiversity is a result of the park's location between subtropical and tropical Africa, as well as its coastal setting.
 The iSimangaliso Wetland Park has its origins in the St Lucia Game Reserve, declared in 1895 and made up of the large lake and its islands.
 St Lucia Park was proclaimed in 1939, containing land around the estuary and a strip of about one kilometre around most of the lake shore.